Ziya-As/PostgreSQL/postgreSQL.md

 WHERE product_id = 1;
 ```

-To delete all occurrences of an element from an array, you use the `ARRAY_REMOVE` function: `ARRAY_REMOVE(array, element)`.
+To delete all occurrences of an element from an array, we use the `ARRAY_REMOVE` function: `ARRAY_REMOVE(array, element)`.
 The below code removes all occurrences of 3 in the `rating_history` array:

 ```sql
 UPDATE product_reviews